Culinary & Taste

 Can You Use Himalayan Salt For Pickling?

-Most experts don’t recommend using Himalayan salt for pickling since the impurities that give it its signature pink color can taint the flavor of the food you are pickling.
+Most cooking experts don’t recommend using Himalayan salt for pickling since the minerals that give it its signature pink color can affect the flavor of the food you are pickling.

-That being said, some DIY cooks have tried pickling with Himalayan salt to good results, claiming that the impurities can actually add to the flavor.
+That being said, some DIY cooks have tried pickling with Himalayan salt with good results, claiming that the minerals can actually add to the flavor.
 These same DIY cooks generally recommend learning how to pickle and can foods with traditional pickling salt first, and then start experimenting.

-Aside from possibly not giving the flavor results you’re looking for, there are a few other downsides to using Himalayan salt in place of pickling salt, namely the higher price of Himalayan salt as well as it giving your pickled foods a slight pinkish color.
+Aside from possibly not giving the flavor results you’re looking for, there are a few other downsides to using Himalayan salt in place of pickling salt, namely the higher price of Himalayan salt as well as possibly having to grind it first to speed up the process of dissolving in your pickling liquid.

 Because Himalayan salt has a natural pink color, it may leave a pink or reddish hue to pickled products when used in the pickling process.
-This can be especially noticeable in lighter-colored vegetables, such as cucumbers, radishes, and onions.
+This is unlikely to be very noticeable unless you have lighter-colored vegetables, such as very thinly sliced cucumbers, radishes, or onions.

-However, keep in mind that Himalayan salt does have a unique flavor that may be desirable in certain pickled products, and it is also believed to have some health benefits due to its mineral content.
-It’s best to learn how to properly pickle foods first, using traditional pickling salt and then experiment.
+Himalayan salt usually does not contain anti-caking additives, so the salt should not cloud the pickling liquid.
+This issue, while not a health problem, is commonly thought to be unsightly for pretty pickles.
+Himalayan salt does have a unique flavor that may be desirable in certain pickled products, and it is also believed to have some health benefits due to its mineral content.

-Because it is mined from a specific location and has a unique mineral content, Himalayan salt is generally more expensive than regular pickling salt, which is made from pure granulated salt.
+Because it is mined from a specific location and has a unique mineral content, Himalayan salt is generally more expensive than regular pickling salt, which is made from salt that is produced via vacuum extraction.

 The price difference between Himalayan salt and pickling salt can vary depending on the brand and the specific product.
-Himalayan salt is typically sold in larger crystals or in decorative salt mills, while pickling salt is usually sold in smaller quantities and is often sold in bags or boxes.
+Himalayan salt is typically sold in larger crystals or in decorative salt mills (which of course increase the package price), while pickling salt is usually sold in bulk bags or boxes.

 There’s also the bias of purchasing something considered exotic that will affect the price.
 If you want to experiment with pickling or canning foods with Himalayan salt, it’s a good idea to have a firm grasp on how to properly do it so that you can minimize waste and money loss.

-Does Himalayan Salt Have Any Special Health Benefits When Used In Pickling?
+Does Himalayan Salt Have Any Special Health Benefits for Pickling?

 Minerals in Himalayan salt are believed to have health benefits however, it is important to note that there is currently limited scientific evidence to support many of the health claims made about Himalayan salt.